frederic-perez/AmE-dictionary/data/idioms.md

 __saved by the bell__ Saved or spared from difficulty or misfortune by some intervention at the very last moment.
 An allusion to the bell that ends the round in a boxing match saving a boxer from being counted out.
 __Say again?__ Could you please repeat what you just said? _Sorry, Mike, say again?
 I’m getting bad reception here._
 __Says who?__
+__scare (one) silly__ To shock or frighten one very suddenly or severely.
+Hyperbolically alludes to frightening one so severely as to cause them to lose their mind. _Don’t sneak up on me like that, you scared me silly!_
 __scare the (living) daylights out of (one)__ To shock or frighten one very suddenly or severely. _Don’t sneak up on me like that—you scared the living daylights out of me!_
 __score<sup>2</sup>__ __6__ To have sex with someone, especially with a new partner. _Ted can’t think about anything but scoring with Martha._ _It had been nearly six months since I broke up with my boyfriend, so I was really in the mood to score when I went to the club with my friends._
 __scowl at (someone or something)__ To contort one’s face into an expression of anger, disdain, or disapproval at and because of someone or something. _I always make a point of waving to my neighbor each morning, but all he ever does is scowl at me from his porch._